A Summer's Tale

 powered by JustWatch yellow logo

-Want to watch 'A Summer's Tale' in the comfort of your own home?
-Discovering a streaming service to buy, rent, download, or view the Éric Rohmer-directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.
+Want to behold the glory that is 'A Summer's Tale' on your TV, phone, or tablet?
+Searching for a streaming service to buy, rent, download, or view the Éric Rohmer-directed movie via subscription can be tricky, so we here at Moviefone want to do the work for you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'A Summer's Tale' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'A Summer's Tale' right now, here are some specifics about the Sofilmka, Les Films du Losange, La Sept Cinéma romance flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'A Summer's Tale' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'A Summer's Tale' right now, here are some finer points about the Sofilmka, Les Films du Losange, La Sept Cinéma romance flick.

-Released November 11th, 1996, 'A Summer's Tale' stars Melvil Poupaud, Amanda Langlet, Gwenaëlle Simon, Aurelia Nolin The movie has a runtime of about 1 hr 54 min, and received a user score of 74 (out of 100) on TMDb, which put together reviews from 200 knowledgeable users.
+Released November 11th, 1996, 'A Summer's Tale' stars Melvil Poupaud, Amanda Langlet, Gwenaëlle Simon, Aurelia Nolin The movie has a runtime of about 1 hr 54 min, and received a user score of 74 (out of 100) on TMDb, which compiled reviews from 200 knowledgeable users.

-You probably already know what the movie's about, but just in case...
+What, so now you want to know what the movie's about?
 Here's the plot: "A shy maths graduate takes a holiday in Dinard before starting his first job.
 He hopes his sort-of girlfriend will join him, but soon strikes up a friendship with another girl working in town.
 She in turn introduces him to a further young lady who fancies him.
 Thus the quiet young lad finds he is having to do some tricky juggling in territory new to him."

-'A Summer's Tale' is currently available to rent, purchase, or stream via subscription on Criterion Channel, Apple iTunes, Google Play Movies, Vudu, Amazon Video, and YouTube .
+'A Summer's Tale' is currently available to rent, purchase, or stream via subscription on Vudu, Criterion Channel, Apple iTunes, YouTube, Google Play Movies, Amazon Video, Max, and HBO Max Amazon Channel .

 'A Summer's Tale' Release Dates